2020s – No Champion to Start the Decade

 For the first time since the 2019-20 season, COVID-19 would not have a strong impact in the college hockey world.
 There were times when a player would contact COVID but he or she would sit out the specified number of days in quarantine.
 This looks to be the go-forward approach as it doesn’t appear the virus will ever fully be eradicated.

 The 2022-23 season saw the welcome return of the Alaska Anchorage Seawolves to Division I men’s hockey.
 The Seawolves returned as an independent team and competed for the first time since 2020.
 The Seawolves weren’t the only new face in Division I men’s hockey.
 Two new teams began play within the highest level of college hockey: Lindenwood and Stonehill.
 The Easton, Massachusetts-based Stonehill Skyhawks elevated its program from Division II.
 The St. Charles, Missouri-based Lindenwood Lions were previously a successful club team having won four national titles prior to the creation of a Division I program.
 These two new programs increased the number of independent Division I men’s teams to six.
+Another young independent team, LIU, earned the program’s first win over a ranked opponent when the team defeated Ohio State 3-2 on November 25, 2022.

 The men’s and women’s Beanpot tournaments took place as scheduled during the 2023 calendar year.
 However, something happened in the men’s tournament that had never happened in the 70 years of the Boston tournament: Northeastern and Harvard met in the title game.
 With the same four teams involved year after year, the fact that these two teams had never previously met in the title game was one of college hockey’s most surprising pieces of trivia.
 Northeastern defeated the Crimson 3-2 in a shootout; the first time a Beanpot had been decided in this manner due to the change in overtime rules instituted in 2020.
 This was the Huskies fourth Beanpot trophy in the last five tournaments.
 In the women’s Beanpot, Northeastern defeated Boston College 2-1 to capture the trophy and earn Northeastern the Beanpot sweep in 2023.